jonthorell/QuizGame/README.md

 # Design considerations (visual)

 1. White whenever there is text straight on the background.
 The title and a countdown timer only really.
-2. Everything with a green background is something the user can interact with.
-3. Everything with a goldish background is either a question to the user or feedback.
+2. Every field where there will be some form of user feedback has a goldish background with black text
+3. The answer options will be marked green when the user answers correctly and red when the user answers incorrectly.
+4. The score area will show how far into the game the user is and how he or she is doing.

 The site is fully responsive so can easily be used on any device.